MichaelAnckaert/vim-life/day-0.md

 You're probably wondering what all this black magic is, **:q!<ENTER>**, *"I'm going back to VSCode!*...

 WAIT!
 Don't give up already!
+Head over to [Day 1](day-1.md) to start your journey!